openshift/ci-docs/content/en/docs/how-tos/adding-a-new-secret-to-ci.md

 title: "Adding a New Secret to CI"
 date: 2020-12-21T10:08:01-04:00
 draft: false
+description: How to self-service manage secret data provided to jobs during execution.
 ---

 Jobs execute as `Pod`s; those that need access to sensitive information will have access to it through mounted Kubernetes